nimblehq/our-team/README.md

 ### Kind of projects we have done/are currently doing

+* The largest loyalty platform in Thailand
 * eCommerce platforms from the ground up
+* Online booking platforms
+* Cryptocurrency exchange\
 * Social networks
-* Online booking platforms
 * eLearning platforms
 * Customer feedback platforms (think of Survey Monkey but for the year 2020)
 * Payments
 * Live video streaming and on-demand video
-* Real estate
+* Real estate platforms
+* Influencers marketing platform
+* Photographers marketplace

 ### Kind of consulting we do

+* Security and penetration testing
 * Architecture
 * Scalability
 * Performance improvement
-* Security and penetration testing

 ## How we work